ZTE helps China Mobile build a 5G network with high-end routers - VanillaPlus - The global voice of Telecoms IT

 Based on ZTE’s patented ROSng routing operating system, ZXR10 M6000-18S features SR, EVPN, SRv6, and BIER while supporting the evolution of the IP network towards a simplified and intelligent architecture.

-By virtue of the single-slot 800G capability powered by in-house NP chips, ZXR10 M6000-18S is recognised as one of the industry’ best routers, in terms of forwarding performance, energy saving and SDN capability.
+By virtue of the single-slot 800G capability powered by in-house NP chipsets, ZXR10 M6000-18S is recognised as one of the industry’ good routers, in terms of forwarding performance, energy saving and SDN capability.

 In China Mobile’s centralised procurement of router products in 2019, ZTE’s ZXR10 M6000-S series routers ranked first in the high-end router 2T segment with a share of 50% while ranking second in the high-end router 400G segment with a share of 30%.